 Sustainable Heritage Workshops

 Sustainable Heritage Workshops are collaborative events set up by organizations or people in their local communities.
-The first workshops will occur at ATALM conferences from 2014 to 2016, over time we hope more local workbenches and communities will host their events and share the lessons learned and outcomes on the SHN.
+The first workshop was at the 2014 ATALM conference.
+The SHN will also hold regional workshops from 2014-2016, as well as post-conference workshops at the 2015 and 2016 ATALM conferences.
+Over time we hope more local workbenches and communities will host their events and share the lessons learned and outcomes on the SHN.

 The goals of these workshops are to promote collaborative stewardship, share knowledge, encourage curiosity, and provide tutorials on all aspects of digital preservation.
 These gatherings pool the resources of communities and preservation experts and provide hands on skills.
 Workshops could cover anything from how to digitize a photograph, to recording a story or song to best practices of digitization and preservation.

 Do you have an old photograph or letter you would like to preserve?
 Are you interested in digitizing a traditional craft or process?
 Maybe you are just interested in seeing what other people in your community or communities nearby are doing to preserve their history and heritage.

 Check in to our Sustainable Heritage Workshops by looking at a full listing here.
 The best way to get a full access listing of all workshops is to sign up for the Sustainable Heritage Network online is to register as a user.

 Do it yourself Workshop instructions & assistance

 Would you like to host or request a Sustainable Heritage Workshop in your area?
 Do you have a preservation tip or technique to offer?
 Sign up as part of a local community in the Sustainable Heritage Network and contact your community organizers to officially register the event.
 See our user registration form here